On My Own But Not Alone

 Our relationship continued to crumble.
 I moved into my new home on the Madawaska River in the fall and tried to stay open without having a breakdown.
 A permanent knot in my stomach prevented me from eating.
 Sleep, which for me is usually deep and uninterrupted for eight or nine hours, became a time of dread, knowing I would wake up at three a.m. and lie awake prey to my thoughts.
 I had just moved to an isolated part of Ontario, two or three hours away from supportive friends and family.
 Just about the only person I knew was the man who had retreated so far it looked like we were going to break up for good.

 He came over a few times.
 He got on the phone to find someone to plow my road through the winter and someone else to bring 10 cords of wood.
 He brought cedar lengths and split it into kindling for me.
-The few times he stayed for dinner, I couldn’t eat.
+The one time he stayed for dinner, I couldn’t eat.

 My lack of appetite and sleep was sapping my strength.
 Usually a strong cyclist and skier and swimmer and hiker, now I could only go for slow walks in the woods.
 When each load of wood arrived, I had to pace myself, stacking it row by row in the woodshed.
 My energy was depleted not just from these past few weeks but, it seemed, from a lifetime of “effort.”
 A lifetime of my heart’s efforts to love and please God—and half a lifetime trying to love and please my various boyfriends.
 It never occurred to me to let God or my partner love me.
 If I felt loved it was because I felt I had “earned” it by my efforts to be “good.”
 To be “good enough.”
 I didn’t expect the ranger, or anyone, to love me when I was weak, when I was weepy or needy or jealous or insecure.
 I didn’t feel like the ranger’s treasure, and—a stunning realization—never had.
 Not because of anything he might or might not feel, but because the concept was too foreign.
 It was the joking way he’d spoken the endearment that made it okay.